pbs-assess/pacea/report/glorys/READMEglorys.txt

 Download_Copernicus_Marine_Data.r
 glorys_helper_functions.r

+Also see
+from-nick-tolimieri/ which he sent in May 2025.
+"Some code is attached.
+You do have to set  up python before you can use it, but don't run anything from python.
+You essentially use R to send the server some python requests.
+Because some of the files are large, in some cases, I have loops set up to download one year at a time."
+It does seem to me that now you can get 1993 to curren-ish in one go, think they've merged things online.

+Aha, think I need this for depth: dataset_id = 'cmems_mod_glo_phy_my_0.083deg_static'

+variable <- c(" --variable deptho")

+and maybe:
+dataset_id = 'cmems_mod_glo_phy_my_0.083deg_static'

+variable <- c(" --variable e1t --variable e2t --variable e3t")
+filename = paste0("glorys-cell-dimensions-meters.nc")

+He does transport east and north separately (to help with download size I think).

 So Andy was going to do this (didn't do, as then got stuff from Megan, see below): glorys-mld-for-hake.r  - adapting Emily's glorys-bottom-temperature.R to extract